 Meet the Threads Croquis Family: Your Tool for Fashion Sketching

-Drawing unique garment designs for your specific body shape (or for the body of anyone you sew for) is simple when you have a croquis that matches your figure type.
-To get you started, we’ve created croquis (schematic figure drawings providing standard proportions) for an “average” woman, man, and two children (one 5-6 years old, and an older sibling, about 7-11 years old), as well as a petite and a plus-size woman.
-Simply print out the croquis provided here, slip one under a sheet of paper, and draw your dream garment over the figure.
+Drawing unique garment designs for your body shape, or for the body of anyone you sew for, is simple when you have a croquis that matches your figure type.
+To get you started, we’ve created croquis (schematic figure drawings providing standard proportions) for an “average” woman, man, and two children (one 5 to 6 years old, and an older sibling, about 7 to 11 years old), as well as a petite and a plus-size woman.
+Simply print out the croquis provided, slip one under a sheet of paper, and draw your dream garment over the figure.
 Use your sketches to make fabric choices, plan construction order, and communicate your ideas with others.

-Everyone is unique, of course, so you may want to customize one of the croquis offered here to match your own figure more accurately.
-Once you’ve got all your glorious design ideas down on paper, you’re one step closer to sewing and wearing them.
+Because each person is unique, you may want to customize one of the croquis provided to match your figure more accurately.
+Once you have all your glorious design ideas down on paper, you’re one step closer to sewing and wearing them.

-For more details on making professional-looking fashion sketches, see the February/March 2003 issue of Threads (#105).
+For more details on making professional-looking fashion sketches, see Threads #105, Feb./March 2003.